helidon-io/helidon/docs/modules/webserver/webserver.md

 > Every request associated with a certain connection shall have access to the
 > Proxy Protocol data received when the connection was opened.

-Alternatively, the WebServer also makes the original client source address and source port available in the HTTP headers `X-Forwarded-For` and `X-Forwarded-Port`, respectively.
-In some cases, it is just simpler to inspect these headers instead of getting the complete `ProxyProtocolData` instance as shown above.
+Alternatively, when the PROXY data provides an IP source address and a destination port, the WebServer makes them available in the HTTP headers `X-Forwarded-For` and `X-Forwarded-Port`, respectively.
+For other valid PROXY commands or address families, access the complete `ProxyProtocolData` instance as shown above.

 #### Accessing Proxy Protocol V2 Data